 At Hydro Clean Carpet and Upholstery Cleaning in Colorado Springs, we use the Sapphire Scientific upholstery cleaning tool.
 It has a pressure adjustment valve right at the tool.
-Cheaper tools used by some cleaners have no pressure adjustment valve and changing the pressure requires that the technician run all the way out to the van to adjust the pressure.
-This is time consuming, inefficient and may be overlooked.
+Cheaper tools used by some cleaners have no pressure adjustment valve and changing the pressure requires the technician to run all the way out to the van to adjust the pressure.
+This is time-consuming, inefficient, and may be overlooked.

 To keep drying time to a minimum, we also use air-moving fans to speed up the drying process.
 On a nice warm day, opening the windows and turning on ceiling fans is also very effective.